scriptnull/vishnubharathi.codes/source/_posts/exploring-middlewares-in-go.md

 wow, did you get it?
 Sometimes your handler is more than just a `func(http.ResponseWriter, *http.Request)`.
 It could be a struct that contains data that could be used in your request logic.
 Like in the above case, `countHandler` maintains a counter protected by a mutex.
 Each and every request to `/count` would increment the counter atomically.

-For simple routes, which is just a bunch of instructions we could use `http.HandleFunc`.
+For simple routes, which are just a bunch of instructions we could use `http.HandleFunc`.
 But once your handler gets complex, like having to maintain data that is common to all requests of the handler, then move upward and go for `http.Handle`.

 woah, this just cleared my long standing doubt about "when to use `http.Handle` and `http.HandleFunc`?"